oliviergoulet5/clime.github.io/README.md

 # clime.io
-Weather application to practice using JS, JQuery, React and JSON.
+Weather application to practice using JS, JQuery, and JSON.

 # What will this project do?